LSLeary/haskell-overlays/README.md

   };
 }
 ```
-The former sets up the haskellOverlays attribute so that later overlays can append to it without needing to worry about it possibly not being present yet, the latter does the job that `default.nix` did in the previous section, except in this case
-there are a few changes to `performOverlay.nix`:
+This does the job that `default.nix` did in the previous section, except in this case there are a few changes to `performOverlay.nix`.
 ```nix
 # top-level/performOverlay.nix
 self: super: hoverlays: hself: hsuper: